SWIFTSIM/HBT-HERONS/docs/index.md

 # Home

 Welcome to the documentation for **HBT-HERONS**!
 HBT-HERONS is a history-based algorithm used to find subhaloes in cosmological dark-matter-only and hydrodynamical simulations.
 It is a new version of the [HBT+](<https://github.com/Kambrian/HBTplus>) subhalo finder, with additions made to improve the tracking of subhaloes in dark-matter-only and hydrodynamical simulations.
+The main changes and methodology of HBT-HERONS are described in [Forouhar Moreno et al. 2025](https://arxiv.org/abs/2502.06932).

 !!! question